Skip to contents

 Filter trait by species coverage

 We want to select the traits that are available for at least 75% of the species.
 To do so we can use the fb_filter_traits_by_species_coverage() function.
-The function takes the species by traits data.frame and outputs the same dataset but with the traits filtered (so with less columns).
+The function takes the species by traits data.frame and outputs the same dataset but with the traits filtered (so with fewer columns).
 The second argument threshold_species_proportion is the threshold proportion of species covered:

 # Initial dimension of the input data